srinivag19/EqPanDeveloperTest/README.md

 - testability
 - security (the API will be publicly accessible)
 - scalability
-- performance.
+- performance

-Ideally at the end of this process your solution will be structured, readable and maintainable; and importantly **executable** on Windows.
+Ideally at the end of this process your solution will be structured, readable and maintainable.

 ## Finally ##